Illegal immigration to the United States: Health

 A 2017 Science study found that Deferred Action for Childhood Arrivals (DACA), which allows unauthorized immigrants who migrated to the United States as minors to temporarily stay, led to improved mental health outcomes for the children of DACA-eligible mothers.
 A 2017 Lancet Public Health study reported found that DACA-eligible individuals had better mental health outcomes as a result of their DACA-eligibility.
-Stringent immigration enforcement has been linked to worse mental health among undocumented immigrants.
+Stringent immigration enforcement has been linked to worse mental health among Hispanic adolescent residents.

-Undocumented immigrants, particularly those living in parts of the US with more restrictive policies, are less likely to access health services.
+Undocumented immigrants, particularly those living in parts of the United States with more restrictive policies, are less likely to access health services.
 If they do see a health care provider, they are less likely to be able to comply with their recommendations.
 Additionally, undocumented immigrants have higher rates of depressive symptoms than legal immigrants.
 More restrictive policies also negatively impact the likelihood that a pregnant immigrant will receive prenatal care.
-In contrast, a 2017 study found that extending Medicaid to undocumented immigrants led to improvements in infant health and reductions in infant mortality.
+In contrast, a 2017 study found that extending Medicaid to unauthorised immigrants led to improvements in infant health and reductions in infant mortality.
 A quasi-experimental study found that after the Postville raid in Iowa in 2008, newborns were 24% more likely to be underweight at birth compared to the year before, adjusting for maternal risk factors and country of origin.

 Exploitation by employers

 Many Mexican immigrants have been trafficked by either their smugglers or the employers after they have gotten to the United States.
 According to research at San Diego State University, approximately 6% of illegal Mexican immigrants were trafficked by their smugglers while entering the United States and 28% were trafficked by their employers after entering the United States.
 Trafficking rates were particularly high in the construction and cleaning industries.
 They also determined that 55% of illegal Mexican immigrants were abused or exploited by either their smugglers or employers.

 Indian, Russian, Thai, Vietnamese and Chinese women have been reportedly brought to the United States under false pretenses.
 "As many as 50,000 people are illicitly trafficked into the United States annually, according to a 1999 CIA study.
 Once here, they're forced to work as prostitutes, sweatshop laborers, farmhands, and servants in private homes."
-U.S. authorities call it "a modern form of slavery".
+US authorities call it "a modern form of slavery".
 Many Latina women have been lured under false pretenses to illegally come to the United States and are instead forced to work as prostitutes catering to the immigrant population.
 Non-citizen customers without proper documentation that have been detained in prostitution stings are generally deported.